freebsd/freebsd-quarterly/2019q3/llsc.md

 The ll/sc operation is performed by first using the load linked instruction to load a value from memory and simultaneously mark the cache line for exclusive access.
-The value is then updated by the store conditional instruction, but only if there were no any writes to the marked cache line.
+The value is then updated by the store conditional instruction, but only if there were not any writes to the marked cache line.
 Any write by other CPUs make the store instruction fail.
 So typically atomic primitives on ll/sc architectures retry the whole operation if only store failed, because